-While we are not able to support students who use a wheelchair, we can provide appropriate education for those with visual, hearing and physical disabilities, as well as cognitive impairment.
+While we are not able to support students who use a wheelchair, we can provide appropriate education for many students who have visual, hearing and physical disabilities, as well as cognitive impairment.
 This is achieved by procuring appropriate equipment and facilities, ensuring appropriate staff training and liaising with outside agency expertise, including at County Level.